 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Palo Alto Networks, Inc. (PANW) and Zscaler, Inc. (ZS) based on the most recent data.
+Below is a comparison table highlighting key strengths and weaknesses of Palo Alto Networks, Inc. (PANW) and Zscaler, Inc. (ZS) based on their most recent financial and strategic data.

 Risk Analysis